8th Dragoon Regiment (France): Franco-Prussian War

 In the Franco-Prussian War, the 8th Dragoons would be highly active, following their reinstatement as a regiment, serving in the Battles of Borny and Gravelotte.
 They were part of the force that tried to relieve forces participating in the siege in Metz along with the Army of the Rhine.
 It would be followed by skirmishes in Lorcy.
 Following an uprising in Paris by the French Communes, the 8th Dragoons were put under the command of the Army of Versailles, participating in the Bloody Week, acts of reprisal against the rebellion.

 Before 1914

 After the end of the Franco-Prussian War, the 8th Dragoons were at patrol in Lunéville, starting from 1877.
 They would take no military actions as they were on garrison duty.

 World War I

-After World War I began, the 8th Dragoons were sent to the frontline trenches.
+After World War I began, the 8th Dragoons were sent to the front.

 They later participated in the Battle of the Marne, and after 3 years in the trenches, the Germans tried desperately to break the stalemate.
 The 8th Dragoons were part of the counter offensive in 1918, first arriving at Amiens, then to the mountainous terrain of Southern Flanders, and by the end of the attack, were at Aisne.